alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 Or more precisely: the information needed to fully describe a system always grows.
 As a system evolves we need more and more information to describe it.
-Therefore information behaves exactly like entropy, and both in fact they are equivalent.
+Therefore information behaves exactly like entropy, and in fact both are equivalent.
 In this article I will try to give you a sense of what this principle means.

 ### A Graphical Glimpse